PranavD88/Theory-Board/README.md

-My name is Pranav and I have played the electric guitar for over 10 years!
-My best programming languages are Python and C++.
+My name is Chimka, and my favorite anime is Naruto.